dram/smlnj-mirror/dev-notes/calling-conventions.md

 values.
 We use *NCS* to designate the number of general-purpose callee-save registers and *NFCS* to designate the number of floating-point callee-save registers.
 Currently the compiler uses *NCS* = 3 and *NFCS* = 0.
+The callee-save registers are assigned to the first few `MISC` registers, so typically `MISC1`, `MISC2`, and `MISC3` are callee saves.

 ## Standard function call